Qbix/Db/README.md

-Got it!
-Let's add emojis relevant to the context of database operations and programming.
-Here’s the updated documentation with appropriate emojis:

 ## 📊 Database Abstraction Layer

 Qbix provides excellent facilities for using databases.
 There are several reasons to use them in your app, including: